How Much did you Really Profit from Selling Your House?

 $100,000 Profit?

 Your mother always told you, “You will need math someday!”
 Well, that “someday” has arrived!
-You’re thinking of selling your house for $400,000 and you paid $300,000 when you bought it, so you are tempted to spend that $100,000 profit in your fantasies, but wait!
-There are things to consider and take into account before you count your chickens.
-Not all of them will hatch.
+You’re thinking about selling your house for $400,000, and you paid $300,000 for it, so you’re tempted to spend that $100,000 profit in your fantasies.
+But wait!
+There are a few things you need to consider before you start counting your chickens—because not all of them will hatch.

-If we disregard the monthly payments and interest as roughly comparable to what you might have laid out on rent in that same time period, we are still left with factors to consider.
-There will be costs involved in your sale and closing as well as whatever cash you may have invested in the home while you were the owner.
+If we disregard the monthly payments and interest, assuming they are roughly comparable to what you might have paid in rent during that time, we are still left with a few important factors to consider.
+There will be costs involved in the sale and closing, as well as any cash you may have invested in the home during your ownership.

 Costs